Hi! Thanks for visiting my website.

-My interest in arts entrepreneurship goes all the way back to childhood, where one of my earliest memories is performing in a one-girl production of “Little Red Riding Hood” on my carport in Tallahassee.
-I was also the writer/director and box office manager.
-I made tickets and sold one for a nickel to a neighborhood friend, but gave the nickel back to her after the show (I guess I was always destined for non-profit theatre).
+My interest in arts entrepreneurship goes all the way back to childhood, where one of my earliest memories is performing in a one-girl production of “Little Red Riding Hood” on my carport.
+I was also the writer, director, and box office manager.
+I made tickets and sold one for a nickel to a neighborhood friend, but gave the nickel back to her after the show (I guess I was always destined for the non-profit sector…).

-I’ve studied arts entrepreneurship, policy, and leadership, at NYU, Columbia, Lincoln Center, and National Arts Strategies.
+I’ve studied arts entrepreneurship, policy, and leadership, at NYU, Columbia University, Lincoln Center, National Arts Strategies, Springboard for the Arts, and Mid-America Arts Alliance.
 I’m a member of the Society for Arts Entrepreneurship Education.

-I have a BFA in acting from Baylor an MFA in directing from University of Tennessee—Knoxville.
-I directed professionally in Atlanta for a dozen years, including founding and running a theatre for family audiences.
-While living in New York City, I was focusing on arts ministry, leadership, and entrepreneurship; but I did manage to direct a few Equity staged readings and one fully-staged production, *mark, a solo performance of the Gospel of Mark, presented by Magis Theatre Company at world-renowned LaMama experimental theatre company.
-Read more about my upcoming directing projects and background.
+I have a BFA in acting from Baylor and an MFA in directing from University of Tennessee (Knoxville).
+I directed professionally in Atlanta for a dozen years, including founding and running a theatre for family audiences, before moving to New York City in 2002.
+While living in NYC I wasn’t pursuing directing, but I did manage to direct a few Equity staged readings and one fully-staged production, *mark, a solo performance of the Gospel of Mark, presented by Magis Theatre Company at world-renowned LaMama Experimental Theatre Company.

-If you have any questions about me, or about anything I work on, I’d be glad to talk with you.
-Feel free to write me through the Contact page.
+If you have any questions or thoughts, I’d love to chat.
+Feel free to email me through the Contact page.